w3f/polkadot-wiki/docs/learn/learn-consensus.md

 Bringing BABE and GRANDPA together, the fork choice of
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} becomes clear.
-BABE must always build on the chain that has been finalized by GRANDPA.
-When there are forks after the finalized head, BABE provides probabilistic finality by building on the chain with the most primary blocks.
+BABE must always build on the chain that GRANDPA has finalized.
+BABE provides probabilistic finality when there are forks after the finalized head by building on the chain with the most primary blocks.

 ![Best chain choice](../assets/best_chain.png)